jayumorgan/InnovativeEnergy_old/README.md

 5. Run the server using `cd server && python app.py` (You may need to use `python3` or event `python35` instead of python, depending on how your paths were set up)
 6. Start hacking!
 The project is now all yours to play around with.
 I recommend reading the [documentation](./docs/getting_started.md) before going any further.

 ## Development Environment Recommendation
 We recommend building your program in Visual Studio Code with the following extensions:
 - Python by Microsoft - Provides debugging support and a seamless way to manage multiple versions of Python
 - Python for VSCode - Provides autocompletion recommendations for Python

 With these extensions installed, you will be able to run the server in `Debug` mode by clicking the debug button in Visual Studio's side bar, selecting `Application` from the dropdown, and clicking the playing button.
 Running in debug mode will allow you to set breakpoints and inspect the state of your application at run time.

+## Deploying your MachineApp
+After developing yout application locally, you may want to deploy it to your MachineMotion controller.
+To do this:
+1. Connect your computer to your MachineMotion controler
+2. Run `python upload.py` from the project's root directory.
+This script will prompt you for your password three times.
+3. Run `restart_server.py` from the project's root directory.
+4. Navigate to `192.168.7.2:3011` to see your MachineApp running